Compute

 Enterprise-class security and reliability

-CCE provides various container-optimized OS images with additional stability tests and security hardening based on native Kubernetes clusters and runtime versions, reducing management costs and risks and improving the reliability and security of applications.
+CCE offers container-optimized OS images that have undergone additional stability tests and security hardening.
+These images are based on native Kubernetes clusters and runtime versions, resulting in reduced management costs and risks, as well as improved reliability and security for applications.

 Efficiency